ReallyJustAnotherBear/ShellCGI-SVR-HLS-HDHR/README.md

 # ShellCGI-SVR-HLS-HDHR

 MIT Lic.
-Any products not my own have thier own respective licenses.
+Note: Any code/scripts/binaries not my own have their own respective licenses.